Alfresco/acs-deployment/README.md

 * Update the [versioning table](#versioning)
 * In [alfresco-content-services](helm/alfresco-content-services/Chart.yaml),
-  bump chart version to the version you want to release (usually by removing the `-SNAPSHOT` suffix and adding `-M.x` suffix if it's a prerelease)
+  bump chart version to the version you want to release (use `-M.x` suffix if it's a prerelease)
 * Run `pre-commit run --all-files helm-docs` to update helm docs
 * Edit [upgrades docs](docs/helm/upgrades.md) renaming the `To be released` section to the current version and create a new `To be released` section for